BobKohlerPhD/NIHToolBox-Cognition/README.md

 Windows OS executable files for both `run_nihTB_organization.py` and `run_nihTB_verify.py` are available for users who do not have python installed locally.

 ## Directory Structure
 The script will generate a `processed_subject_data` folder automatically that contains individual subdirectories for each participant.
-The folder `datadump` MUST BE CREATED BY THE USER and should contain all raw exported CSV files.
+The folder `datadump/` MUST BE CREATED BY THE USER and should contain all raw exported CSV files.

 ```text
 ├── datadump/                             # Place all raw CSV files here (looks for 'ItemExports*.csv' and 'ScoresExport*.csv')